Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ət]

-Word at is a preposition with the meaning of being near some object:
+Word at is a preposition with the meaning of being near an object:

 at the window- near the window

-He is sitting at the table.– He is sitting at the table.
+He is sitting at the table.- He sits at the table.
 Preposition at can also mean being at an event:

 at the concert- at the concert